Difference Between Stock vs Inventory

-Whenever a stock is piling up on the balance sheet it means finished products are not selling into the market then it becomes the really worrisome condition for the management.
+Whenever a stock is piling up on the balance sheet it means finished products are not selling into the market then it becomes a really worrisome condition for the management.
 Either they should cut down the production or push the product into the market because carrying stock on a book is always painful for the company financially.
 Companies like Eicher motors having good demand for their product or waiting period generally have zero stock.
 Zero stock is the best case for the company as it shows demand is high for its products.
-Plus, a company doesn’t have to carry a cost of carrying stock.
+Plus, a company doesn’t have to carry the cost of carrying stock.
 More the stock sold more is the revenue.
 Stock levels are rising on the balance sheet is considered as the red signal from the analyst.

 Head To Head Comparison Between Stock vs Inventory (Infographics)

 Below is the top 6 difference between Stock vs Inventory

 Key Differences Between Stock vs Inventory